nasa-jpl/captoolkit/README.md

 ## Example

-Read ICESat-2 (ATL06) data files and extract some variables using 4 cores (from the command line):
+Read ICESat-2 Land Ice Height product (ATL06) in parallel and extract some variables using 4 cores (from the command line):

     readatl06.py -n 4 *.h5